-Today, fiction faces its own dilemma: costs and algorithms.
-In the age of infinite content, live sports have become the scarcest asset in the audiovisual ecosystem.
-Urgency, simultaneity and instant social conversation: what no algorithm can replicate.
+Scripted content is facing its own challenge: rising costs and algorithm fatigue.
+In the age of endless content, live sports have become the scarcest asset in the media ecosystem, driving urgency, real-time shared viewing, and instant social conversation.

 The numbers back it up across every market.
 In December 2024, the NFL went exclusive on Netflix for two Christmas Day games — and the results were staggering.
 Per Nielsen, the doubleheader drew roughly 65 million viewers in the US, making both matchups the most-watched NFL games in streaming history.
 Netflix came back for seconds in Christmas 2025, and promptly broke its own record: the Lions-Vikings game averaged 27.5 million viewers, peaking above 30 million.